-IB ANALYSIS AND APPLICATIONS OF FUNCTIONS - AAF (330600/330700)
+IB ANALYSIS AND APPLICATIONS OF FUNCTIONS - AAF (MAT2042A/MAT2042B)

-Number systems including complex numbers are studied.
+Number systems, including complex numbers are studied.
 Functions (linear, quadratic, polynomial, rational, exponential, logarithmic, radical, and trigonometric) and conic sections are analyzed.
-Students study the relevance of the features of these functions/relations, their graphs, and models, to real-world applications.
-This course is an advanced Algebra 2/Trig course with the topics, pace, and rigor to prepare students to continue to IB Pre-Calculus SL or HL.
+Students student the relevance of the features of those functions/relations, their graphs, and models, to real-world applications.
+This course is an advanced Algebra 2/Trig course.

-IB PRECALCULUS - SL (342000/342400)
+IB PRECALCULUS- SL (MAT2052A(30)/MAT2052B (30))

-This pre-calculus class builds on the concepts of IB AAF.
-Time for review of some of the more advanced topics covered in IB AAF is built into the course.
+This pre-calculus course builds on the concepts of RMS AAF.
+Time for review of some of the more advanced topics covered in RMS AAF is built into the course.
 Advanced trigonometry, vectors, parametrics, and discrete topics are also studied.
-The topics, pace, and rigor of this pre-calculus course prepares students to continue to IB Math Studies OR IB Standard Level Mathematics.

-IB PRECALCULUS - HL (342030/342430)
+IB PRECALCULUS - HL (MAT2052A/MAT2052B)

-This advanced pre-calculus class builds on the concepts of IB AAF.
+This advanced precalculus class builds on the concepts of IB AAF.
 Advanced trigonometry, statistics and probability, series and sequences, complex number applications, vector analysis in two and three dimensions, and polar mathematics are some of the topics covered.
-The topics, pace, and rigor of this advanced pre-calculus course prepares students to continue to AP BC Calculus or IB Standard Level (AB Calculus).